-8. Filings.
+10. Filings.

 - (a) Initial Filings. - (i) The Petition.
-The filing of a Vaccine Act petition and the payment of the initial filing fee may be accomplished in accordance with Vaccine Rule 2(b)(2). - (ii) Required Attachments.
+The filing of a Vaccine Act petition and the payment of the initial filing fee may be accomplished in accordance with Vaccine Rule 2. - (ii) Required Attachments.
 The petition must be accompanied by the medical records and other documents (including affidavits) pertaining to the petition as set forth in Vaccine Rule 2(c)(2).
-(See paragraph 11 of this Supplement, discussing the alternative method of filing voluminous medical records via a portable storage disc or drive.) - (b) Subsequent Filings.
-Once a case has been designated an ECF case, all subsequent filings must be made electronically, except as provided in this

-Supplement or by leave of the court in exceptional circumstances that prevent a Filing User from filing electronically.
+(See paragraph 13 of this Supplement, discussing the alternative method of filing voluminous medical records via a portable storage disc or drive.) - (b) Subsequent Filings.
+Once a case has been designated an ECF case, all subsequent filings must be made via the ECF System, except as provided in this Supplement or by leave of the court in exceptional circumstances that prevent a Filing User from filing via the ECF System. - (c) Exhibits and Attachments.
+Unless otherwise ordered by the court, when filing an exhibit or attachment, a Filing User: - (i) must file the exhibit or attachment via the ECF System along with the main document under one entry number;

-- (c) Exhibits and Attachments.
-Unless otherwise ordered by the court, when filing an exhibit or attachment, a Filing User: - (i) must file the exhibit or attachment electronically along with the main document under one entry number; - (ii) must include the exhibit or attachment in its entirety; and - (iii) may seek leave to file a memorandum or brief, generally in advance of the evidentiary hearing, to direct the court's attention to the most relevant portion of the exhibit or attachment.
+- (ii) must include the exhibit or attachment in its entirety; and - (iii) may seek leave to file a memorandum or brief, generally in advance of the evidentiary hearing, to direct the court's attention to the most relevant portion of the exhibit or attachment.

-9. Technical Requirements.
+11. Technical Requirements.